tfabris/BlueGigaEmpeg/README.txt

 gets connected to that same point (where the two resistors are tied together).

 MAYBE:
 Bluetooth chip+board RST (reset) pin connected to Pin 51 of the Arduino board.
 This is working for Mark Lord, but my chip fried immediately after trying this, so I consider this to be a risk.
-Perhaps this needs to go through a diode in order to work.
+Perhaps this needs to go through a diode and/or a voltage divider in order to work.
 Mark is still investigating.

 Self jumpers and switches on the Bluetooth chip+board, the BetzTechnik WT32i Breakout board V2: